Lyberta/Singularity/README.md

 # Singularity

-A system for humans to achieve technological singularity
+A system for humans to achieve technological singularity.

 Human brain is a biocomputer.
 It can be reverse engineered, controlled, predicted.
-This might can be used t empower humanity or to enslave it.
+This might can be used to empower humanity or to enslave it.
 For "good" or "evil".

 We are all human.
 We all have our hopes and dreams.
 We all want happiness, for ourselves and loved ones.
 But "greed has poisoned men's souls, has barricaded the world with hate" as Charlie Chaplin has said.
 NO MORE!!!

-I TELL YOU ALL, WE AS, HUMANITY STAND STRONG!
+I TELL YOU ALL, WE AS HUMANITY STAND STRONG!
 NO MATTER WHO WE ARE, NO MATTER OUR TASTES OR SEXUAL PREFERENCES!!!
-THE WAR WAS WAGED FOR LONG ENOUGH!!!!
+THE WAR HAS WAGED FOR LONG ENOUGH!!!!
 ENOUGH IS ENOUGH!!!!

 WE CAN DO BETTER!
 WE CAN BUILD A SYSTEM TO EMPOWER HUMANITY!
 TO STOP ALL THE VIOLENCE AND GREED!!!
 WE CAN BE TOGETHER A ONE!